Blueprint Travelers - Travel Site

 What To Do In Between Pão de Açúcar and Cristo Redentor

-Because we decided to do Pão de Açúcar (Sugarloaf Mountain) first thing in the morning and Cristo Redentor (Christ the Redeemer) for sunset, we had a few hours in between the two.
-After coming down from Sugarloaf Mountain, we went to Praia Vermelha (Red Beach) to explore the beach.
-This one is a smaller beach right at the base of the cable cars with darker sand than Copacabana and Ipanema.
-You can rent chairs and umbrellas here to enjoy some time at the beach.
+If you decide to visit Pão de Açúcar (Sugarloaf Mountain) first thing in the morning and Cristo Redentor (Christ the Redeemer) for sunset, you will have a few hours in between the two.
+After coming down from Sugarloaf Mountain, make your way to Praia Vermelha (Red Beach) to explore the beach.
+This one is a smaller beach right at the base of the cable cars with darker and coarser sand than Copacabana and Ipanema.
+You can rent chairs and umbrellas here to enjoy some time at the beach with beautiful views.

 Also, adjacent to Pão de Açúcar (Sugarloaf Mountain) is the lovely neighborhood of Urca.
 It has a relaxing waterfront, a beach, and some very nice homes and villas to explore.
-We walked around the neighborhood and went to Bar Urca for lunch.
-There are two pieces to this restaurant: one is a sit down restaurant with white tablecloths which felt too formal for how sweaty we were; the second option is a counter where they prepare the food and drinks to go.
-We opted for this option and took our food to the waterfront where we enjoyed this delicious meal while watching the boats in the bay.
+We recommend walking around the neighborhood and heading to Bar Urca for lunch.
+There are two pieces to this restaurant: one is a sit down restaurant with white tablecloths; the second option is a counter where they prepare the food and drinks to go.
+If you want to sit along the coast to enjoy some food, opt for the second option.
+Take your food and drinks to the waterfront where you can enjoy a delicious seafood meal while watching the boats in the bay.

-We then made our way to the Praia de Urca (Urca Beach) where we people-watched until it was time to get our Uber to go to Christ the Redeemer.
+Then, make your way to the Praia de Urca (Urca Beach) where you can people-watch until it was time to get an Uber to go to Christ the Redeemer.

 Cristo Redentor (Christ the Redeemer) for Sunset